omartela/get_next_line/README.md

 ### Important Notes
 - The caller is responsible for freeing the returned string
 - The function maintains state between calls using static variables
-- The function can handle multiple file descriptors simultaneously
 - Each line includes the terminating `\n` character, except possibly the last line

 ## Implementation Details